openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

   (cms,lms)/envs/common.py into openedx/envs/common.py.
 This may be iteratively done across multiple PRs.

-* BREAKING (major, just common.py): Find the best production-ready defaults between both (lms,cms)/envs/production.py and Tutor's production.pys, and "bubble" them up to (openedx,cms,lms)/common.py.
+* Find the best production-ready defaults between both (lms,cms)/envs/production.py and Tutor's production.pys, and "bubble" them up to (openedx,cms,lms)/common.py.
 Keep (lms,cms)/envs/production.py unchanged through this process.
+This is a BREAKING CHANGE for any operator that derives from (lms,cms)/envs/common.py directly.
+Most operators derive from (lms,cms)/envs/production.py, so we do not expect this to affect many sites, if any.

 * Develop (cms,lms)/envs/dev based off of (cms,lms)/envs/common.py.
   Iterate until we can run "bare metal" development server for LMS and CMS using these settings.

-* BREAKING (major): Deprecate and remove (cms,lms)/envs/devstack.py.
-  Tools (like Tutor and 2U's devstack) will either need to maintain local copies of these modules, or "rebase" themselves onto (lms,cms)/envs/dev.py.
+* Deprecate and remove (cms,lms)/envs/devstack.py.
+This is a BREAKING CHANGE to third-party development tools (like Tutor and 2U's devstack), as they will now either need to maintain local copies of these modules, or "rebase" themselves onto (lms,cms)/envs/dev.py.

 * Propose and, if accepted, implement an update to OEP-45 (Configuring and Operating Open edX). `Progress on this update is tracked here`_.
-  Based on community feedback, the update will be either to:
+As mentioned in the Decision section, this update will either:

-  1. BREAKING (major): Revoke the OEP-45 sections regarding YAML.
+  1. Revoke the OEP-45 sections regarding YAML.
 Deprecate and remove (cms,lms)/envs/production.py.
-Tools and providers that use these settings modules will either need to maintain local copies of these modules, or "rebase" their internal settings modules onto (cms,lms)/envs/common.py.
+This is a BREAKING CHANGE for tools and providers that use these settings modules, as they will either need to maintain local copies of these modules, or "rebase" their internal settings modules onto (cms,lms)/envs/common.py.
 Update operator documenation as needed.

-  2. BREAKING (major): Update OEP-45 to clarify that YAML configuration is optional.
-Operators can opt out of YAML by deriving directly from (cms,lms)/envs/common.py, or opt into YAML by using (cms,lms)/envs/yaml.py.
+  2. Update OEP-45 to clarify that YAML configuration is optional.
+Operators can opt out of YAML by deriving directly from (cms,lms)/envs/common.py, or they can opt into YAML by using (cms,lms)/envs/yaml.py.
 Document a simplified YAML schema in OEP-45.
-Issue DEPR(s) explaining that (cms,lms)/envs/production.py is renamed to (cms,lms)/envs/yaml.py, and that several breaking behavior changes are happening in order to achieve the documented schema.
+     There will be several well-communicated BREAKING CHANGES in YAML behavior in order to achieve the simplified schema.
+Furthermore, the rename of (cms,lms)/envs/production.py to (cms,lms)/envs/yaml.py will be a BREAKING CHANGE.

 * Create tickets to achieve a similar OEP-45-compliant settings structure in any IDAs (independently-deployable applications) which exist in the openedx